Planning for Agriculture in New York: A toolkit for Towns and Counties

 This guide helps communities engage farmers and rural landowners in local planning efforts; assesses current town policies and their effectiveness; and provides a range of tools available to help New York towns and counties support local farms.
 The guide contains case studies demonstrating how towns and counties are successfully planning for agriculture.
 Publications, state laws, local plans and ordinances are available online by opening the resource index.

-Growing Food Connection Topic: community food connections, community food production
+Growing Food Connections Topic(s): community food connections, community food production

 Main Food Topics: agriculture, agriculture preservation, food access, food marketing, food processing, food procurement, food production, food system